Diplomatic career of Muhammad: The Sassanid governors of Bahrain and Yamamah

 Apart from the aforementioned personalities, there are other reported instances of correspondence.
 Munzir ibn Sawa al-Tamimi, the governor of Bahrain, was apparently an addressee, with a letter having been delivered to him through al-'Alaa al-Hadrami.
-Some subjects of the governor reportedly converted to Islam, whereas others did not.
-A similar letter was sent to Hauda bin Ali, the governor of Yamamah, who replied that he would only convert if he were given a position of authority within Muhammad's government, a proposition which Muhammad was unwilling to accept.
+He reportedly accepted Islam along with some of his subjects, but some of them did not.
+A similar letter was sent to Haudha ibn Ali, the governor of Yamamah, who replied that he would only convert if he were given a position of authority within Muhammad's government, a proposition which Muhammad was unwilling to accept.